wbudic/LifeLog/Current Development Check List.md

 ### New Development v.2.3+

+* &#10004; Sums and dynamic calculations, interactions further to be refined.
+  * Canceling submit, leaves the translated '**\n**' for transfer not reverted.
 * &#10004; Setting should provide page color defaults in form of an hash.
   * These should/can change based on selected theme.
 That possibly in future can be changed via config.
   * colBG,colFG, colSHDW, etc...